cubing/ksolve-plus-fork/readme.txt

 ###### Version History ######

 (ksolve+)
+1.3a Ported program to Linux -Matt S. and cubizh
 1.3  Optimized indexing code for non-unique permutations
      Changed data structure for moves, speeds everything up God's Alg tables can be generated for puzzles with > 2^63 positions, although it's slower